Searching for a cometary belt around Trappist-1 with ALMA: Discussion

 For more detail on assumptions of this model we direct the reader to \cite{Wyatt2011} and \cite{Marino201761vir}.
 The output from these simulations are size distributions at different radii that we translate to surface densities or disc masses in mm-sized grains, here defined as all grains smaller than 1~cm.
 These mm-sized grains are what our ALMA observations are most sensitive to, since grains in the range 0.1--10~mm dominate the emission at these wavelengths and the mass of grains smaller than 1~cm.
 This choice is consistent with the dust opacity that is assumed to translate fluxes to dust masses (see below).

-\subsection{Trappist-1 collisional evolution}
+\subsection{TRAPPIST-1 collisional evolution}

-Given the estimated age of 7.6$\pm$2.2~Gyr \citep{Burgasser2017}, it is likely that any debris disc present around Trappist-1 has suffered significant collisional evolution.
+Given the estimated age of 7.6$\pm$2.2~Gyr \citep{Burgasser2017}, it is likely that any debris disc present around TRAPPIST-1 has suffered significant collisional evolution.
 This means that even if this system was born with a massive disc of planetesimals and detectable dust levels, after 8~Gyr of evolution it could have lost most of its mass through collisions and the removal of small dust subject to stellar winds and radiation pressure (although the latter is not high enough to remove grains larger than $\sim0.01~\mu$m).

-To quantify which initial planetesimal belt parameters are allowed by our non-detection, we derive an upper limit on the surface density and total mass of a collisionally produced dust disk by assuming: \begin{enumerate} \item the disc is edge-on, i.e. co-planar to Trappist-1 b--h, \item a dust opacity of 3~cm$^{2}$~g$^{-1}$, \item equilibrium blackbody temperatures in an optically thin disc (considering both the stellar radiation and ISRF), \item a disc fractional width of 0.5 \citep[typical of debris discs,][]{Matra2018mmlaw}. \end{enumerate}
+To quantify which initial planetesimal belt parameters are allowed by our non-detection, we derive an upper limit on the surface density and total mass of a collisionally produced dust disk by assuming: \begin{enumerate} \item the belt is edge-on, i.e. co-planar to TRAPPIST-1 b--h, \item a dust opacity of 3~cm$^{2}$~g$^{-1}$ at 0.88~mm, \item equilibrium blackbody temperatures in the optically thin regime (considering both the stellar radiation and ISRF), \item a belt width that is half of the belt central radius \citep[typical of debris discs,][]{Matra2018mmlaw}. \end{enumerate} The adopted dust opacity is consistent with the one expected for grains smaller than 1~cm in a size distribution according to our collisional evolution model, i.e. $N(a)\sim a^{-3.4}$ in the range 10~$\mu$m---100~m \citep{Woitke2016}.